Paug09/GL02_Kirbies/README.txt

 endDate         :   The end date in YYYY-MM-DD format

 -o or --output <file>   :   The output file where you want to save the calendar { default : "calendar.ics" }

+<command> : verifySchedule

+file		:   The Cru file where you want to search (e.g. "edt.cru")

 ### Version :